 A 5-Minute Guide To Vitamin D: Here's What It Is & Why It's So Important

 Unless you live in the tropics year-round (and get outside) or take high-potency supplements proactively (and daily), chances are you aren't getting enough vitamin D—like not even close.
-And though it's an issue much of the health world is now painfully aware of, vitamin D is scant in foods and one of the most common nutrients gaps worldwide.
+And though it's an issue much of the health world is now painfully aware of, vitamin D is scant in foods and one of the most common nutrients gaps1 worldwide.

-As a result, almost all Americans are failing to consume just 400 IU of vitamin D from their daily diet, and clinical vitamin D insufficiency persists in almost half of the population (41 percent, to be exact).
+As a result, almost all Americans are failing to consume just 400 IU of vitamin D from their daily diet, and clinical vitamin D insufficiency persists in almost half of the population (41 percent2, to be exact).
 Here's a look at what vitamin D is and the important roles it plays in the body, as well as how to test your levels and boost them if they're low (which is thankfully pretty easy to do!).*

 What is vitamin D?

 Vitamin D is both a vitamin and a preprohormone (and full-on hormone in its active form in the body) essential for healthy bodily function.* Often nicknamed "the sunshine vitamin," vitamin D3 is synthesized in our skin via UVB sunlight exposure.

 We can also get some (though not enough to impact our vitamin D status in a meaningful way) vitamin D from specific foods.

 Vitamin D supplements are also popular—and a necessity—for people who aren't able to get their fix from sunshine or food (which, it turns out, is pretty much all of us) or for those who are simply interested in achieving and maintaining a consistent state of vitamin D sufficiency throughout life.*

 Let's talk about vitamin D's benefits.